-The Michigan Department of Health and Human Services (MDHHS) HIV Care and Prevention Section has issued a Request for Proposal (RFP) for HIV Care Coordination services.
+The Michigan Department of Health and Human Services (MDHHS) HIV Care and Prevention Section has issued a Request for Proposal for HIV prevention services.

-Eligible applicants include government organizations, educational organizations, medical clinics and nonprofit organizations that provide comprehensive care services to populations at risk of HIV and AIDS.
+Eligible applicants include government and educational organizations, medical clinics and nonprofits that provide prevention services to populations at risk of HIV infection.

-For more information or to apply, visit the MI E-Grants website and select the "About EGrAMS" link on the left panel to access the "Competitive Application Instructions" training manual.
+For more information, visit the MI E-Grants website and select the "About EGrAMS" link to access the "Competitive Application Instructions" training manual.
 To apply, select “Public Health Administration” under “Current Grants” and choose the “HIVPR-2019” grant program.